Ranpenzo/ideapad_ui/README.md

 The UI of ideapad.

 This is my first project made in flutter.
-It is just simple UI i will propably use in my first application
+It is just simple UI i will probably use in my first application

 Log in and Register Pages: